2 Corinthians 5

 2 Corinthians 5 is the fifth chapter of the Second Epistle to the Corinthians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+It was written by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.

-The 17th-century theologian John Gill summarises the contents of this chapter:
+The 18th-century theologian John Gill (1697-1771) summarises the contents of this chapter:

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 21 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: